-This summer we are publishing a series of “Spectrum 101” research notes that revisit the basics of modern spectrum management.
+This year we have published a six-section “Spectrum 101” that sets out the fundamentals of modern spectrum management.

 This week we turn out attention to 5G verticals – the idea that the next generation of mobile networks will focus on industrial applications, rather than the mass consumer market.

 This widespread expectation, we argue, is driven by two factors: the new capabilities that 5G will bring, and the flimsy business case for consumer 5G.